RHVoice/RHVoice.org/content/en/_index.md

 RHVoice is a free and open-source multilingual speech synthesizer.

-Its developers hope to give more visually impared people the ability to use a good free synthesis voice reading in their native language with their screen reader.
+Its developers hope to give more visually impaired people the ability to use a good free synthesis voice reading in their native language with their screen reader.
 We are especially interested in supporting those languages for which there are currently no good voices that